Agbortoko/Agbortoko/README.md

 - 👋 Hi, I’m @Agbortoko
 - 👀 I’m interested Web programming,  Graphic design...
-- 🌱 I’m currently php ...
+- 🌱 I’m currently a Graphic designer / Front end Website designer with a little backend knowledge ...
-- 💞️ I’m looking to collaborate on any project php related
+- 💞️ I’m looking to collaborate on any project website design or php related
 - 📫 How to reach me arreyagbortoko@gmail.com
 - I currently have a website at www.easythz.com
 <!---